This article has links to products and services we love, which we may make commission from.

 Make sure that your driver takes you through Sheikh Zayed Road.
 That way, you will see the futuristic stretch of the Dubai skyline along the way, especially Emirates Towers, where Star Trek was filmed.

-This will surely build up a lot more excitement as you finally approach the Burj Khalifa.
+This will surely build up much more excitement as you finally approach the Burj Khalifa.

 - Pros: Jump the line, choose a specific time